 Living On A Warship

 HMS Lancaster carries a company of 185.
-Most officers enjoy the luxury of single cabins, but for the minions further down the chain it’s a different story.
+Most officers enjoy the luxury of single cabins, but for the minions further down the Royal Navy ranks it’s a different story.

 Lee tells me sporting tournaments on the flight deck, such as volleyball, hockey and football, help pass time during the long deployment.
 Barbeques on “the back end of the ship” with various entertainment are also organised.

-Highlighting the good and the bad about navy life, everyone I talk to onboard tells me the same thing; the time away from family is the hardest.
-Lee regularly mentions his girlfriend, Clare, also serving elsewhere in the navy, and their 7 month old son, Robin.
+Highlighting the good and the bad about life in the Royal Navy, everyone I talk to on board tells me the same thing; the time away from family is the hardest.
+Lee regularly mentions his girlfriend, Clare, also serving elsewhere in the navy, and their 7-month old son, Robin.

 The Hunt For Red October